 JOURNEY INTO REGENERATIVE DESIGN

-WE CAN CHOOSE TO GROW GARDENS WHICH SERVE HUMAN NEEDS FOR AESTHICS, COMFORT, AND FOOD PRODUCTION AND AT THE SAME TIME SUPPORT A HEALTHY AND RESILIENT ECOSYSTEM.
-THESE GARDENS EMPHASIZE PLANTING NATIVE PERENNIALS, CONSERVING WATER, RESTORING AND BUILDING SOIL HEALTH, AND PROVIDING WILDLIFE FORAGE.
+MY WORK IS CREATING AND CARING FOR OUTDOOR SPACES THAT SERVE PEOPLES' NEEDS FOR BEAUTY, COMFORT, AND FOOD PRODUCTION WHILE SUPPORTING A HEALTHY AND RESILIENT ECOSYSTEM.
+THESE OUTDOOR SPACES EMPHASIZE PLANTING FOOD CROPS AND NATIVE PERENNIALS, CONSERVING WATER, BUILDING SOIL HEALTH, AND PROVIDING WILDLIFE BENEFITS.

 HARVESTING FOOD AT HOME